-- 1. Title - 1.1 This Agreement shall be known as the Brisbane City Council Certified Agreement 2013 (EBA8). - 1.2 This Agreement supersedes and replaces all previous Enterprise Bargaining Certified Agreements that had application to employees of Brisbane City Council.
+- 1 Title - 1.1 This Agreement shall be known as the Brisbane City Council Certified Agreement 2018 (EBA9). - 1.2 This Agreement supersedes and replaces all previous Enterprise Bargaining Certified Agreements that had application to employees of Brisbane City Council.

-2. Introduction
+2 Introduction

 - 2.1 Brisbane City Council serves the people of Brisbane and aims to make Brisbane a prosperous subtropical city, enjoyed by residents, admired by visitors and respected nationally and internationally for its achievements.
-Employees of Council are dedicated to a better Brisbane and to delivering the vision for Living in Brisbane 2026 by creating a:
+Employees of Council are dedicated to a better Brisbane and to delivering Brisbane Vision 2031:

-- (i) friendly, safe city
+- (i) our accessible, connected city

-- (ii) clean, green city
+- (ii) our active, healthy city

-- (iii) well-designed subtropical city
+- (iii) our clean, green city

-- (iv) accessible, connected city
+- (iv) our friendly, safe city

-- (v) smart, prosperous city
+- (v) our new world city

-- (vi) active, healthy city
+- (vi) our smart, prosperous city

-- (vii) vibrant, creative city
+- (vii) our vibrant, creative city

-- (viii) regional, world city
+- (viii) our well-designed, sub-tropical city